yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 the action space of an agent is augmented by the "reasoning" capability of it by using LLM.
 This design pattern accurately replicates how humans process information and adjust corresponding strategies for specific situations most of the time.
-As an example applied at the Service-as-a-Software layer, many real-world scenarios can reasonably leverage this ReAct-based architecture to build agent systems that are capable of delivering complete services.
+As an example applied at the ServSoft layer, many real-world scenarios can reasonably leverage this ReAct-based architecture to build agent systems that are capable of delivering complete services.
 There are multiple different patterns. *Reasoning without observation* tries to merge the